sligodave/sublime_remote_open/README.md

 ### Server

-To start the server in your Sublime Text so that it will listen for remote requests:
+To start the server in your Sublime Text so that it will listen for remote requests.
-Run the *Remote Open: Start Listening* command from the *Go To Anything* Palette.
+From the *Go To Anything* Palette:

+	"Remote Open: Start Listening"

-To stop the server:
+To stop the server.
-Run the *Remote Open: Stop Listening* command from the *Go To Anything* Palette.
+From the *Go To Anything* Palette:

+	"Remote Open: Stop Listening"

 ### Client / Remote Open command